Atlanta Relocation Specialists

 What Your Budget Buys

-At comparable price points, metro Atlanta typically offers 20-30% more square footage, larger lots, and often superior finishes in single-family homes and luxury homes.
-A $1M budget that buys a modest home in Austin's desirable areas can access substantial properties in Atlanta's best neighborhoods.
-This value differential is one of the primary drivers of Austin → Atlanta relocation interest.
+At comparable price points, metro Atlanta typically offers more square footage, larger lots, and often superior finishes in single-family homes and luxury homes.
+A $1M budget that buys a modest home in Austin's desirable areas can access substantial properties in established neighborhoods like Buckhead, Sandy Springs, and Midtown.
+This value differential is one of the primary drivers of Austin to Atlanta relocation interest.

 Living Here